Strengthening Reef protection regulations

 In order to treat accredited producers as a low priority, their details as well as the term of accreditation will be needed.
 An allowance will be made for accredited producers who do not consent to their details being provided.
 None of the information will be made publicly available.

-The Bill does not allow the Queensland Government to automatically acquire paddock level data from any databases.
+The new legislation does not allow the Queensland Government to automatically acquire paddock level data from any databases.

 For more information, read the Factsheet: Reef regulations and Best Management Practice programs (PDF, 418KB).